 Clarke and Clarke Monkey Business

 Clarke & Clarke Monkey Business is a tropical upholstery fabric that creates impact on this, or any sofa.
 Featured in their Colony collection it is a melting pot of colonial influences.
 This collection is exotic and tropical with a refined European twist.
-Jacquard cut velvets, digitally printed fabrics, damasks and geometrics combined with deep colours and classical patterns are included for a striking effect within the tropical Colony fabrics range.
+Jacquard cut velvets, digitally printed fabrics, damasks and geometrics combined with deep colours and classical patterns are included for a striking effect within this Clarke and Clarke fabrics tropical Colony fabrics range.

 Below you can see the three colour options of this botanical print fabric that is available in our online store.

 Camengo Florida Soft Fabric